WildcardTJ/ACapp/README.md

 # AC app
-Animal Crossing New Horizons android app
+Animal Crossing New Horizons companion Android app

 ## Features
 * Browse a list of insects and fish